drflorianberger/TopicsInPhysics/book/week4/s_to_m_motors.md

 - Bind to a filament (binding rate)
 - Unbinding from a filament (unbinding rate)

-In principle this can depend on several quantities:
+In principle, this can depend on several quantities:
 - Fule (free energy, ATP)
 - Force